ELECTRIC MACHINE DESIGN DISTINCTIONS & CONSTRAINTS

 NOTE: All electric machines comprise a rotor (or moving) body and a stator (or stationary) body, each with a moving magnetic field that is developed by the coercivity of a moving body of permanent magnets (PM), the reluctance of a moving body of saliencies, or the magneto-motive-force (MMF) of a moving body of electromagnets (or windings with current).
 The moving magnetic fields must be synchronized for average torque production in accordance with the synchronous speed relation (±WS±WR±WM=0, where WR is the electrical angular frequency of the rotor winding excitation, WS is the electrical angular frequency of the stator winding excitation, and WM is the mechanical angular frequency of the rotor).
 For a permanent magnet or field wound synchronous electric machine (i.e., singly fed), (|WR| = 0) and (|WM| = |WS|).
 For a multiphase wound-rotor synchronous “doubly-fed” electric machine as only provided by SYNCHO-SYM, (|WR| = |WS|) and (|WM| = |2xWS|), or twice the speed for a given torque, air-gap flux density, frequency and voltage of excitation (or twice the power within the same footprint)).

-NOTE: Windings magneto-motive-force (MMF), which is the product of current and winding turns, or its scalar component, Magnetic Flux, tells how easy it is to magnetize an electromagnet.
-MMF may be passive (e.g., the magnetizing MMF of DC field winding, a salient pole, or a squirrel cage winding) or active (e.g., the active or torque MMF of directly excited multiphase winding sets) and may be located on the rotor or stator.
+NOTE: Winding magneto-motive-force (MMF), which is the product of current and winding turns, or its scalar component, Magnetic Flux, tells how easy it is to magnetize an electromagnet.
+MMF may be “passive,” such as the magnetizing MMF of DC field winding, a salient pole, or a squirrel cage winding, or “active,” such as the torque MMF of a directly excited multiphase winding set, and may be located on the rotor or stator.
 In contrast, permanent magnet coercivity tells how easy it is to demagnetize a permanent magnet, for instance by MMF.

-NOTE: The Multiphase Wound-Rotor “Synchronous doubly fed” Electric Machine System (as only provided by SYNCHRO-SYM) uniquely shows the performance and power of two active multiphase winding sets within the same package footprint as other electric machines, which equates to twice the power density.
+NOTE: The Multiphase Wound-Rotor “Synchronous doubly fed” Electric Machine System (as only provided by SYNCHRO-SYM) uniquely shows the performance and power of two active multiphase winding sets on the rotor and stator bodies, respectively, and within the same package footprint as other electric machines, which equates to twice the power density.

 NOTE: Packaging, winding, and thermo management techniques equally consume significant size, loss, and cost of any electric machine.
 For instance, the packaging must be structurally robust to dynamically support the enormous dynamic and magnetic forces exerted on the bearing and frame assembly; and the thermo management must be capable of dissipating the electrical loss as a result of current and harmonic content in the winding sets and core, such as the active multiphase winding set(s), found in all electric machines, including permanent magnet (PM) electric machines.